Final stellation of the icosahedron: Background

 Brückner (1900) extended the stellation theory beyond regular forms, and identified ten stellations of the icosahedron, including the complete stellation.
 Wheeler (1924) published a list of twenty stellation forms (twenty-two including reflective copies), also including the complete stellation.
 H. S. M. Coxeter, P. du Val, H. T. Flather and J. F. Petrie in their 1938 book The Fifty Nine Icosahedra stated a set of stellation rules for the regular icosahedron and gave a systematic enumeration of the fifty-nine stellations which conform to those rules.
 The complete stellation is referenced as the eighth in the book.
 In Wenninger's book Polyhedron Models, the final stellation of the icosahedron is included as the 17th model of stellated icosahedra with index number W_{42}.

-In 1995, Andrew Hume named it in his Netlib polyhedral database as the echidnahedron after the echidna or spiny anteater, a small mammal that is covered with coarse hair and spines and which curls up in a ball to protect itself.

 Interpretations

 As a stellation

 Stellation diagram of the icosahedron with numbered cells.
 The complete icosahedron is formed from all the cells in the stellation, but only the outermost regions, labelled "13" in the diagram, are visible.

 The stellation of a polyhedron extends the faces of a polyhedron into infinite planes and generates a new polyhedron that is bounded by these planes as faces and the intersections of these planes as edges.
 The Fifty Nine Icosahedra enumerates the stellations of the regular icosahedron, according to a set of rules put forward by J. C. P. Miller, including the complete stellation.
 The Du Val symbol of the complete stellation is H, because it includes all cells in the stellation diagram up to and including the outermost "h" layer.